 Since the start of 2nd week of English Premier league in the United Kingdom, UK ISPs(Internet Service Providers) have started to implement a new technique to hunt IPTV Providers server IPs and block them during the live broadcast of the events.
 In simple words, the security function which is utilized in these ISPs look for IP addresses(servers) which are frequently seen and become popular just at the start of a premier league coverage and if many IPs(Clients) from the UK start to connect to, and that connection request amount was not there before the event, then that is definitely detected as an IPTV server and temporarily blocked until 1 hour after the last match of the day.
 The amount of network traffic a server delivers into UK network environment would also attract the attention of this security function meaning if right at the start of an EPL event a server starts to send massive amount of data towards UK ISPs, it is again detected as IPTV server and gets blocked.
 This new method implemented and utilized for 2020-2021 Premier League season and not before.

-Both cases above, especially the first one, are the reason why people did lose coverage and missed parts or the whole EPL week this year or years before.
+All cases above, especially the first and 2nd methods, are the reason why people did lose coverage and missed parts or the whole EPL week this year or years before.
 But this year, it is a lot more serious than what it was before.
 There are several methods for bypassing these blocks which are offered by certain people to IPTV Providers but except for one or two methods which have been stable during the blocks until week4, there are no guarantees for any method (even those two) to hold throughout the whole Premier League season.

 Another case which was used 3 years ago and still being used from time to time is to throttle broadband bandwidth of UK clients when many try to connect to one server.
 In simple words, if UK ISPs see that at the start of an EPL match many UK broadband clients trying to reach a specific IP address(server), it is detected as a possible IPTV server and the network bandwidth (basically the speed to be able to download IPTV stream from) towards that IP is throttled.
 This function was also used during the week 4 of EPL 2020-2021.